gatsbyjs/gatsby/docs/contributing/docs-and-blog-components.md

 ### Frontmatter

-[Frontmatter](/docs/adding-markdown-pages/#frontmatter-for-metadata-in-markdown-files) is a set of key value pairs that are injected into when building Markdown and MDX files.
-While authoring new docs and blog posts, it may be helpful to understand what frontmatter is available to you and how Gatsby expects it to be used.
+[Frontmatter](/docs/adding-markdown-pages/#frontmatter-for-metadata-in-markdown-files) is a set of key-value pairs in your Markdown and MDX files that defines the metadata for a page.
+While authoring new docs and blog posts for the Gatsby site, it may be helpful to understand what frontmatter is available to you.

 #### General